aliu7198/aliu7198/README.md

 - 📍 Budding software engineer currently based in Baltimore, MD - but open to relocate anywhere!
 - 🌱 I’m currently learning **Web Sockets**
 - 👯 I’m looking to collaborate on any open-source projects
-- 💬 Ask me about: climbing, Breath of the Wild, crochet, and my 2 adorable cats!
+- 💬 Ask me about: Rock Climbing, Breath of the Wild, Crochet, and my 2 adorable cats!
 - ⚡ Fun fact: I coached a Chinese martial arts team in my senior year of college!

 ### 🔧 Languages and Tools